liuweiliu123/Evaluating-MCI-Using-LLMs/README.md

   - Speech-to-text conversion using Google Speech Recognition API.
   - Dataset restructuring into `Instruction`, `Input`, and `Output` columns.
   - Balanced split of training (1:4) and testing (1:1 MCI to NC ratio) datasets.
+- **Location** :We uploaded our pre-processed datasets on both GitHub and hugging face
 ---

 ## Model Fine-Tuning